 Standard form: 4.58 × 10-4

-You can use our convert to standard form calculator to calculate the standard form of any number.
-However, we will explain how you can convert a number to standard form manually.
-To convert a number to standard form, follow the below steps:
+To quickly write numbers in standard form, you can use our standard form calculator which calculates the standard form of any number.
+However, we will explain how to convert a number to a standard form manually.

-4. Count the total number of digits you have moved the decimal point.
-Multiply the number with 10 and raise the power of 10 with the total number of digits decimal have moved.
+- Count the total number of digits you have moved to the decimal point.
+Multiply the number by 10 and raise the power of 10 with the total number of digits the decimal has moved.
 If the decimal is moved from right to left, power will be positive, and if the decimal is moved from left to right, power will be negative.

 Convert 0.0009 to the standard form.